 King Charles II died on February 6, 1685.
 His brother James became King James II.
 Later that same year, the Duke of Monmouth raised a rebellion against his uncle.
 The rebellion was crushed after the Battle of Sedgemoor and Monmouth was beheaded.
 James attempted to enforce religious tolerance and integrate Catholics into government positions.
 This angered many Protestants.
 They requested that James’ daughter Mary and her husband William of Orange come to England.
 In the Glorious Revolution of 1688, William invaded England, James was deposed and William and Mary became the new monarchs.

-Further reading: “Royal Charles: Charles II and the Restoration” by Antonia Fraser, entry on Lucy Walter in the Oxford Dictionary of National Biography written by Robin Clifton, entry on James, Duke of Monmouth in the Oxford Dictionary of National Biography written by Tim Harris, “Lucy Walter: Wife or Mistress” by Lord George Scott, entry on Lucy Walter in the Oxford Dictionary of National Biography: 1899 edition
+Further reading: “Royal Charles: Charles II and the Restoration” by Antonia Fraser, “Mistresses: Sex and Scandal at the Court of Charles II” by Linda Porter, entry on Lucy Walter in the Oxford Dictionary of National Biography written by Robin Clifton, entry on James, Duke of Monmouth in the Oxford Dictionary of National Biography written by Tim Harris, “Lucy Walter: Wife or Mistress” by Lord George Scott, entry on Lucy Walter in the Oxford Dictionary of National Biography: 1899 edition

 Thank you so much for posting this article.
 It have me so much more onsite on the begging loves of my family history.
 I hope to visit our family home of roch castle I’m told I’ll get prime rates.
 Lol.